bright/new-www/src/mdData/blog/2021-01-08-branding-flavoring.md

 ### Example

-Let's imagine a function which calculates candy price based on their weight and pricePerUnit per unit:
+Let's imagine a function which calculates candy price based on their weight and price per unit:

 ```typescript
 // Create a type for our candy